Many people find themselves eating late at night, even when they are not hungry.

 Instead of eating, try to deal with stress and anxiety using relaxation techniques, gentle exercise, or stretching.

 Overeating at night has been linked to erratic eating patterns that can often be categorized as disordered eating (

 Eating at planned intervals throughout the day in line with “normal” eating patterns can help keep your blood sugar stable.

-It can also help prevent feelings of ravenous hunger, tiredness, irritability or a perceived lack of food, which can lead to a binge (
+It can also help prevent you from feeling famished, tired, irritable or having a perceived lack of food, which may lead to a binge (

 However, it’s important to note that results in this area have been mixed.